 Landmannalaugar can be hiked in a few different ways, so coming back and trying something new is a great option for those who are spending a fair bit of time in the country.
 The hikes through Landmannalaugar, Iceland include a 5-day through hike that takes you along breathtaking hills lined with geothermal pools that are perfect for resting tired feet.

 For those looking for something shorter, you can also explore the rolling hills and valleys of this wilderness park.
-Just make sure you visit here before winter hits and the hills and valleys become covered in snow.
+Just make sure you visit here before winter and the hills and valleys become covered in snow.
 You might need a lovely heated jacket to keep you warm!

 To reach Landmannalaugar you must leave the ring road and make your way along F208 to F224.
 Follow it through to the rivers and to the end.
 You won’t miss it as the lots here are always filled with locals, especially on weekends.